-"What should not set frames for the development is the protection of inherited/old positions and/or specific groups of players, cementing old structures and maintaining entry Hurdles"
+"What should not set frames for the development is the protection of inherited/old positions and/or specific groups of players, cementing old structures and maintaining entry Hurdles" Nordic Utility

-Nordic Utility

-At the moment there is concern that the industry associations, representing mainly incumbent utility company interests, have too much say in the market while having insufficient incentives to promote a common Nordic retail market.
-Independent (non-incumbent) companies or smaller groups of companies, especially those representing independent or new entrant companies, appear to have the incentive and will, but only a small voice.
+The market has many players and is very scattered with very different views that can never be harmonised, preventing any real agreement on may issues.
+There is also concern that the industry associations, representing mainly incumbent utility company interests, have too much say in the market while having insufficient incentives to promote a common Nordic retail market.
+Independent (non-incumbent) companies appear to have the incentive and will, but only a small voice.

-The demands of the active players, contributing to a competitive market, should be prioritized.
+The demands of the active players, contributing to a competitive market (not only new entrants), should perhaps be prioritized.
 In most cases it is the active players that bring forward the market development needs.
 This is often a consequence of higher switching, invoicing and customer service volumes compared to players that do not actively seek growth.
 The different "strategies" can also be recognized in the attitudes towards market development initiatives.